 How to Apply

-Applicants should send inquiries to NIH faculty members and Dr. Richard Siegel, Clinical Director, NIAMS.
+Applicants should send inquiries to NIH faculty members and Dr. Robert Colbert, Acting Clinical Director, NIAMS.
 Applications will be considered on a rolling basis as they are received.
 Two to three appointments per year are envisioned.
 Applicants must be accepted into a lab or research group related to rheumatology research at the NIH prior to starting the program.
 Applications will be evaluated by a search committee composed of intramural principal investigators with clinical and basic research interests.
 Competitive candidates will be asked to present their research accomplishments and plans to the search committee.
 Read more about the Labs @ NIAMS.